-The year 2020 marks the start of a new era of gut health revolving around SCFAs.
+The year 2020 marked the start of a new era of gut health revolving around SCFAs.

 SCFAs such as CoreBiome® are like a multivitamin for your gut.

 They help create a healthy environment for your good bacteria to thrive while also preventing excess levels of bad bacteria to enter the body.
-Nothing is more important to your gut than SCFAs.
+Nothing is more important to your gut than short chain fatty acids (SCFAs).

 Given SCFAs are the foundation of our gut health, it’s easy to imagine how they can have fast-acting positive impacts on gut conditions, as well as conditions associated with the gut.